jerrysamuel555/YoloV8_BDD100K_training/README.md

 ## Notes on YAML Configuration

 - The `yolov8n_scratch.yaml` file has been modified for experimentation.
-You may see changes in the model architecture, class definitions, or other parameters.
-Feel free to further adjust this file to test different model settings or training strategies.
+Just modified the number of filters and replaced one C2f layer with Conv.

 ## Example: Training Process Screenshot